psteinroe/fastify-supabase/README.md

 };
 ```

 Now pass the hook to the route handler.
 You can now access either a client authenticated with the service role via the Fastify instance, or a user-authenticated client via the request.
+Thanks to `@fastify/jwt`, you can also access the Supabase `User` object on the request.

 ```ts
 import { FastifyInstance } from "fastify";